 A gun crime conviction could have lifelong consequences.
 You may lose the right to bear arms, for example, or miss out on employment opportunities.
 You could also lose the right to vote, as well as your freedom.
 Hiring a Lowell gun crimes attorney, such as Chris Spring, can help you mitigate the charges against you.
 Your lawyer can file a motion to dismiss the charges, file a motion to suppress illegally-obtained evidence, work out a plea deal, or try the case in front of a jury.

-A criminal defense lawyer in Lowell could potentially use many different strategies in your defense.
+A Lowell gun crimes lawyer could potentially use many different strategies in your defense.
 Attorney Chris Spring will craft a personalized defense strategy based on facts such as:

 In general, a gun crime conviction requires the prosecution to prove that you knowingly and intentionally possessed a firearm while you were not at your home or business.
 If you had a license to carry or a firearm identification card, or if you did not know the weapon was in your possession, these could be defenses.